Homemade Christmas Gifts – Easy For You and Easy on Your Budget

 Simple craft ideas are ideal for this time of year when time is of the essence.
 Your family members and friends will appreciate the time you took to create something unique just for them.

-Star studded candles – Purchase candles in your choice of color and size.
+Star-studded candles - Purchase candles in your choice of color and size.
 Use metal star studs (found at craft stores) to decorate the entire candle by pushing them into the candle at varying intervals.
 Add an organza or gossamer ribbon tied in a bow.

 Cinnamon candles – Pillar candles are ideal for this project.
 Hot glue long cinnamon sticks to a pillar candle, surrounding the entire candle or just partially.
 Again, tie ribbon around the candle with a bow and add a sparkly trinket in the middle of the bow for a beautiful presentation.